Chapter 7: The Research Question

 Examples Using the Formula

-Example 1 (Descriptive): “What is the prevalence of mental health references in Billboard Hot 100 songs between 2015 and 2024?”
+Example 1 (Descriptive, music): “What is the prevalence of mental health references in Billboard Hot 100 songs between 2015 and 2024?”

 - Specific variable: Mental health references